ydarrenzhang/SQL/README.md

 # Darren Zhang's SQL Portfolio

-## Welcome to my SQL portfolio!
-This code repository provides a sample look of data analysis work I have done and includes the following:
+## Welcome to my SQL portfolio, this code repository provides a sample look of data analysis work I have done and includes the following:

 Project Name | Description
 ------------ | -----------